·

 4#.
 Soft Floral Wallpapers and Toile Prints

 Introduce a sense of garden-inspired romance by using delicate floral wallpapers or classic Toile de Jouy patterns on a feature wall.
-These intricate designs in soft blues, greens, or lavenders add a layer of visual softness that feels incredibly feminine and inviting.
+These intricate designs in soft blues, greens, or lavenders add a layer of visual softness that feels incredibly feminine, inviting, and warm.

 If you prefer a more subtle look, incorporate these prints through linen shower curtains or framed fabric panels on the wall.
 The goal is to create a space that feels like a blooming meadow, bringing the beauty of the outdoors into your private grooming sanctuary.